Behavioral Health: Crisis Intervention Team (CIT)

-As of March 2021 we have 77 CIT trained officers and 3 dispatchers.
+As of August 2022, Carroll County has 88 CIT trained officers and 5 dispatchers.
 There is at least one CIT trained officer in every municipal police agency in Carroll County including MSP, Carroll Community College, and McDaniel College.

 What exactly can CIT trained officers do?
 CIT trained officers responding to a situation involving a person with a mental illness have been given intensive training to recognize symptoms, defuse situations, and provide assistance.
 This way of response allows situations to be handled in a manner that reduces arrest, trauma, injury, or even death during mental health crisis calls and promotes linking people with mental illnesses to mental health professionals and programs designed to coordinate diversion from jail.